Yes-IT/Wood-wric/src/content/get-started/index.md

       Search additional wood industry and skilled trade scholarships at woodindustryed.org."
     image: /media/uploads/wp6846175.webp
+  - title: Search Wood Industry Scholarships
+    image: /media/uploads/hero-221605.jpg
+    content: "Architectural millwork, custom carpentry, CNC machining…these are just the tip of the iceberg when it comes to scholarship opportunities.
+There are scholarships for high school, trade school, and college students seeking a new career in the wood industry.
+Scholarships are no longer exclusive to four-year universities!\r

+      \r

+      Even if you already have a wood job, there may be a scholarship to help you increase your skill level and increase your paycheck.
+We’ve featured some exciting scholarship opportunities below:\r

+      \r

+      Wood industry association scholarship opportunities\r

+      Architectural Woodwork Institute (AWI) scholarships\r

+      Woodworking Machinery Industry Association (WMIA) scholarship
+      program\r

+      National Wood Flooring Association (NWFA) scholarships\r

+      International Furnishings and Design Association (IFDA) Educational Foundation Scholarships\r

+      Architectural millwork, CNC machining and other wood career scholarships:\r

+      Houzz Scholarship Program\r

+      CNC machining scholarships:\r

+      Machines Scholarship Opportunities\r

+      Trade school scholarships:\r

+      American Trucks' Student Scholarship Program\r

+      Search additional wood industry and skilled trade scholarships at woodindustryed.org."
 footer:
   title: Not Sure Where to Start?
 We Can Help
   btnLabel: Get started